PeterTaylorTX/PTX-SpaceEngineers-Twitch-Integration/README.md

 If you would like to use your own ChatBot, the files this mod reads for the Text Panel updates are located at: %appdata%\SpaceEngineers\Storage\PTX-Twitch_Chat_Integration

+## Framework
+There are two downloads in the release folder.
+PTX-SpaceEngineers-Twitch-Bot-dotNet6 requires dotNet6 is installed.
+PTX-SpaceEngineers-Twitch-Bot-IncFramework includes the framework, but it a larger file.